 - U-M Box: 48 hours

 It is not uncommon to forget your cell phone when you come to work.
-If you only have one phone enrolled in Duo, you can contact the ITS Service Center to get a two-factor bypass code to use for the day.
+If you only have one phone enrolled in Duo, you can contact the ITS Service Center for a bypass code to let you in.

 If you add your desk phone or a tablet as a backups, you could use them as an alternative until you have your primary device.
 You can enroll as many phone numbers or devices as you want.
-See Getting Started: How to Enroll in Duo for the enrollment procedures.
+See Enroll in Duo for the enrollment procedures.

 If you do not share your workstation with others during your work shift, you may lock your screen when you take a break.
 This allows you to remain logged into systems while your computer is secured.